 If you need to send a copy of the document you’re editing to a team member before your uploads sync, you can do this as well.
-On iPhone or iPad, tap the More button and pick Share.
-On Mac, click Share > Send a Copy.
+On iPhone or iPad, tap the More button (three dots icon) and use the share icon.
+On Mac, you can use the share button in the top toolbar or click File > Share or use Share > Send a Copy if you see it.
 Then choose how you’d like to share and continue with that sharing process.

 One more thing to keep in mind with offline editing is that edits may be affected by changes your collaborators make.
 From Apple: